The booking guide

 How to book a kosher hotel in Jerusalem, the honest way.

 For a frum family, the right way to book a Jerusalem hotel is to match the hotel to your kashrus standard and your family before you match it to a price.
-Here are the four ways families do it, where each one breaks, and how a Shabbos-observant concierge fits in — at the hotel's own direct rate.
+Here are the four ways families do it, where each one breaks, and how a Shabbos-observant concierge fits in — at one all-inclusive rate, with both numbers on the quote.

 If you are booking a single room at a mainstream hotel for a night or two and you do not need a specific kashrus standard confirmed, book direct — you do not need anyone's help.
 If you are bringing a family to Jerusalem and the kashrus, the Shabbos infrastructure, the floor, and the timing all have to be right, the most reliable way to book is through a frum, Shabbos-observant kosher-hotel concierge who matches the hotel to your family and verifies it in writing — and who does not cost you more than booking direct.

 That is what JRM Hotels does.
-We book four hand-vetted Jerusalem hotels across the kashrus spectrum, we are paid by the hotel so the rate you see is the rate you would get going direct, and we are closed when you would expect frum people to be closed.
+We book four hand-vetted Jerusalem hotels across the kashrus spectrum, our all-inclusive rate runs above the hotel's direct rate on purpose — everything included, nothing to negotiate — and we are closed when you would expect frum people to be closed.
 Below is the honest comparison.

 Booking direct with the hotel